 The Public Participation Plan is subject to periodic review, evaluation and updating.
 The plan is maintained to meet federal requirements for public involvement in metropolitan planning and Oregon Public Meetings and Public Records Law.
 Furthermore, the MRMPO covers a growing region where the public has demonstrated an interest in the state of transportation facilities and services.
-MRMPO staff should periodically review the Public Participation Plan with an eye toward augmenting tools and procedures.
+MRMPO staff shall periodically review the Public Participation Plan with an eye toward augmenting tools and procedures.

 Evaluation is an integral part of public involvement, and is discussed in the section Evaluating Public Participation Plan & Activities.
-Updates that follow an evaluation will be posted on the web site, review by the TAC, advertised in the newspaper, and publicly discussed to encourage both comments on proposed amendments and suggestions for additional amendments.
+Updates that follow an evaluation will be posted on the web site, review by the TAC and the CAC, noticed to the local media, and publicly discussed to encourage both comments on proposed amendments and suggestions for additional amendments.
 There will be a 45-day comment period prior to public hearing by the Policy Committee.
 Comments received will be responded to and included in the final document.